 Vesting means that an employee has met the legal requirements to become eligible for a lifetime pension benefit.
 For employees hired before July 1, 2011, vesting occurs upon completion of five years of credited service for the City or DHHA, or upon reaching age 65, whichever comes first.
 For employees hired on or after July 1, 2011, vesting occurs upon completion of five years of credited service for the City regardless of the age of the employee.

-If an active member terminates employment before he/she is vested (ineligible for a retirement benefit), his/her personal contributions, plus interest, will be refunded in a lump sum.* These contributions and interest may also be rolled over to a qualified retirement account.
-When the terminated employee accepts this refund, he/she forfeits all years of service and any future retirement benefit eligibility.
-However, if the member returns to employment with the City, he/she may receive credit for the forfeited years of service if the refunded amount, plus interest, is repaid to the trust fund within 24 months of re-employment.
+If an active member separates from employment prior to being vested (and thus is ineligible for a retirement benefit), his or her personal contributions, plus interest, can be refunded in a lump sum.
+As an alternative, the separated member may roll over these personal contributions and interest to a qualified retirement account.
+In either case, the separated member forfeits all years of service credit and any future retirement benefit eligibility.
+However, the separated member who returns to City employment may receive credit for the years of service forfeited if the amount refunded, plus interest, is repaid to DERP within 24 months of being rehired.

-If an active member terminates employment and is vested (eligible for a future retirement benefit), the contributions cannot be refunded.
-Instead, these contributions will remain with the Plan to help fund the member’s retirement benefit.
+If an active member separates from employment and is vested (eligible for a retirement benefit), the contributions cannot be refunded.
+Instead, the contributions will remain a part of the trust fund and will be used to fund the member’s future retirement benefit.

 *There is a mandatory federal withholding when the contributions are taken in a lump sum.

-If a member terminates employment with the City before he/she is vested, and chooses to receive a refund of contributions, a check will be mailed from the Plan within 90 days after the refund application is received.
+If a member separates employment with the City before he/she is vested, and chooses to receive a refund of contributions, a check will be mailed from the Plan within 60 days of the member's separation date.